NyamMboggo/Resume/NyamMboggo-Resume.md

 _COSWORTH AMERICAS, Torrance, CA	Jul 2012 – Apr 2014_

-Senior Business Analyst / Financial Manager
+Senior Business Analyst / Financial Manager:

 GL management, Reconciliation of bank, assist Controller with Annual Budgets ,FInancial, monitoring capital expenditures & proposals for General Managers, Payroll processing & analysis.
 ALL Human Resource /Benefits management.
 •Created detailed schedules highlighting budgets, forecasts, and outlook of the business.
 Prepared for external audit process for both US and UK, including general and worker’s compensation.
 Provided financial reporting and analysis for various departments.
 Supervised subcontractors, finance department, credit/collections, and AR and AP staff.
 Authorized ACH payments and wire transfers.
 •Cost Basis analysis and accounting –physical Inventory count and prepare analysis report comparing the pricing and variances.
 Update the standard cost on the bill of material, review the cost of actuals vs standard.
 Manage COGS, in order to manage GP by applying overhead.
 Worked with Corporate office to dispose of obsolete inventory.